Senior project managerContact Li

 The documents on this page reveal more specific information about our services and products.
 Click on the links to download them.
 For orders and information contact us at email@example.com

 The corona virus outbreak affects us all in different ways.
 The Optical calibration Laboratory will make every effort to provide uninterrupted deliveries of calibration standards of the highest quality, while following government instructions.
 Our deliveries are highly depending on postal and courier services.
 For information regarding the current situation for postal deliveries from Sweden, please see the information on PostNord postal service web page.
-It is, with a few exceptions, currently not possible to send mail from Sweden to countries outside Europe.
-For those countries, courier delivery is the only option.
 For questions regarding your order and shipping, please contact us.

 Order your reference standards from us by filling the order form and sending it to us via our email firstname.lastname@example.org, fax or letter

 Optical calibration with international reference standards (IR3s) from an authorized laboratory

 The exact measurement and calibration procedures are described in the following standards:

 No preparation needed

 D65 (pdf, 176.06 KB)

 Product Price List (pdf, 402.74 KB)